 All ASCE student conferences are now required to use the scoring spreadsheet provided

-national rules committee.
+below by the national rules committee.
 The completed spreadsheet must be emailed to the

 Rules Committee at firstname.lastname@example.org